By Elsner SEO Editorial Team | Published May 22, 2026 | Updated June 12, 2026 | 5 min read

-Google has officially started rolling out the May 2026 Core Update, and the SEO industry isn’t waiting two weeks to react.
+Google has officially completed the rollout of the May 2026 Core Update.
 The rollout began on May 21, 2026, with confirmation from Google’s Search Liaison shortly after early ranking shifts began appearing across major tracking tools.
+Google confirmed full completion on June 4, 2026.

 This is a broad core update.
 That means it touches all regions, all languages, and most content categories.
-Volatility has already been reported across news, e-commerce, and informational queries.
+Volatility was reported across news, e-commerce, and informational queries throughout the rollout.
 Some sites moved up.
 Many dropped without warning.
 That part is typical for core updates.
-The timing isn’t.
+The timing wasn’t.

 Google’s AI-first search push, accelerated by AI Overviews and deeper Gemini integration, has reshaped how content gets surfaced.
-The May 2026 Core Update may be the clearest signal yet that the ground rules have moved.
+The May 2026 Core Update is the clearest signal yet that the ground rules have moved.

 What Google officially announced

 Google confirmed the rollout on its Search Status Dashboard, describing it as a broad core update designed to better surface relevant and satisfying content.
-The rollout window is roughly two weeks, with global reach across all languages.
+The rollout completed on June 4, 2026, with global reach across all regions and languages.

 |